babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 > as it might not work with your automations for creating validators.

-Unlike traditional Cosmos SDK chains that use the `staking` module, Babylon uses the [`checkpointing`](https://docs.babylonlabs.io/docs/developer-guides/modules/checkpointing) module for validator creation and management.
+Unlike traditional Cosmos SDK chains that use the `staking` module, Babylon uses the Babylon [`checkpointing`](https://docs.babylonlabs.io/docs/developer-guides/modules/checkpointing) module for validator creation and management.

 The creation process requires your previously generated BLS key and your validator key, which should be located at `<path>/config/validator.json`, where `<path>` is the `--home` directory you specified when setting up your node.

 The BLS key in the file is required as validators use their BLS key to sign